-DATA SUBJECT RIGHTS POLICY
+PRIVACY RIGHTS POLICY

-The right of rectification
+The Right of Rectification

 The Company must ensure that all personal data that it holds and uses about a data subject is correct.
 If such data is not accurate, a data subject has the right to require that the Company updates such data so it is accurate.
-In addition, if the Company has passed on incorrect information about a data subject to a third party, the data subject also has a right to oblige Company to inform those third parties that this information should be updated.
+In addition, if the Company has passed on incorrect information about a data subject to a third party, the data subject also has a right to oblige the Company to inform those third parties that this information should be updated.

-The right of restriction
+The Right of Restriction